 There’s good new though!

-The Paris Explorer Pass can get you free entry into some of the city’s top-rated attractions.
-It’s silly to pay full price at popular tourist attractions in Paris when you can save money (and time) with the Paris Explorer Pass.
+The GO Paris Explorer Pass can get you free entry into some of the city’s top-rated attractions.
+It’s silly to pay full price at popular tourist attractions in Paris when you can save money (and time) with the GO Paris Explorer Pass.

 - 12 silly mistakes tourists make in Paris